 When you register as a homeschooler, the government sees your child as an official homeschooler and you as his/her teacher.
 There is a small amount of money that you can receive (around $150-250 per student per year) and there are no strings attached, you just have to be registered to prove that your student is not truant.
 If you choose this option, you have full freedom to choose your child’s course of education.
 Being a registered homeschooler, your child will not receive a Dogwood diploma upon graduation.

 When you enroll, the government sees you as a distance learner or an online learner.
-Enrolled students received a larger amount of money (around $1000-$1200 per student per year), but there are strings attached.
+Enrolled students received a larger amount of money (dependent on the school board), but there are strings attached.
 You are assigned to a support teacher, whom you must be in contact with weekly or biweekly.
 They require you to either submit a portfolio of the student’s work or have your support teacher do a ‘portfolio visit’ 3 times a year.
 You are also required to fulfill the BC Provincial Learning Outcomes.
 By doing it this way, your student will receive a Dogwood diploma upon high school completion.

 There are many options regarding which school you can enroll with.
 Some of the most popular independent options are Anchor Academy, Heritage Christian Online School, Regent Christian Online Academy, and Traditional Learning Academy (TLA).
 Public options vary by region.
 Some popular ones that are local to me are Lochiel U-Connect (Langley) and Surrey Connect (Surrey).
 For a full list go to: http://www.learnnowbc.ca/schools/default.aspx .
 One thing that many families find beneficial about enrolling with a school that is in their area, is that many of these schools have classes that students can attend 1 day a week.
 So, your child could take a class in French or Chemistry for example.